Criminal Assault—What You Need to Know

 Again, assault does not require that physical harm be done.
 If you intentionally threaten harm on someone you could be charged with assault.

-For example, waving your fist at someone without making contact could be criminal assault even if you do not strike them.
-But if you tell someone you plan on causing them harm at a later time, that does not constitute assault.
+For example, waving your fist at someone without making contact could be criminal assault even if you don’t strike them.
+But if you tell someone you plan on causing harm to them at a later time, that does not constitute assault.

-Often times, you will hear assault along with battery.
+Often, you’ll hear assault along with battery.
 Battery is when someone recklessly or purposefully causes someone bodily harm.
-Typically, if battery was committed, assault was too.
+Typically, if battery was committed, an assault was too.
 But not all assaults are accompanied by battery.

 There is also such a thing as aggravated assault, which is when someone commits assault and intends to cause serious bodily harm or succeeds in causing bodily harm.
 This type of assault almost always involves the use of a dangerous weapon.